MitchTODO/PrivateBlockChain/README.md

 ---

-### NEW

 Express framework was used to create a RESTful api that accepts a get and post request.
 The get endpoint receives data through the URL path with a block height parameter.
 Example to get block zero <a href= http://localhost:8000/block/0>http://localhost/block/0</a>.
 This will return a JSON object of the block.
-Post endpoint receives data in the http payload as x-www-form-urlencoded.
+Post endpoint receives data in the http payload as raw.
 That data is then used as the block body, which is added to the chain.

 ---